mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

     `DeviceProxy` or `AttributeProxy`;

-  * `readProxy` that takes the proxy and returns a promise of `DevState or `DeviceAttribute`;
+  * `readProxy` that takes the proxy and returns a promise of `DevState or `DeviceAttribute`.

-  Following methods are then added to the prototype:
+  The following methods are then added to the prototype:

   * `onModelChange` which should be invoked by the widget's author whenever the model should be changed;